 Be certain you no longer wish to use the license on the computer that has Net Deed Plotter activated.

 (When reactivating or activating on another computer you will need your v5.60 or later license ID and password.)

 Click OK to deactivate.

-After installing version 5.60 or newer of Net Deed Plotter on the computer that is to be activated, and select "Activate Net Deed Plotter".
+After installing version 5.60 or newer of Net Deed Plotter, start it on the computer that is to be activated, and select "Activate Net Deed Plotter".
 Then use the on-line option.